devpnryn/Pocket-Spectrometer-V2/README.md

 ## Software Tools Required

-* OpenSCAD for 3D printed parts (Optional, only required to modify the designs)
+* OpenSCAD for 3D printed parts (Optional, only required if you wany to modify the designs)
 * 3D printer slicer software (e.g., Ultimaker CURA)
 * Thonny IDE for programming the M5StickC